DMA-Latte: Expanding the Reach of DMA Offloads to Latency-bound ML Communication: Evaluation

-The AG and AA {\tt pcpy} implementation outperforms CU-based collectives by 14\% and 18\% geomean for sizes greater than 32MB.
-This is a result of lower metadata with DMA transfers which improves network BW efficiency.
-However, {\tt pcpy} variants are 4.5$\times$ and 2.5$\times$ slower in the remaining, smaller sizes.
-This is because of the additional non-copy phase times (control, schedule, and sync in Section~\ref{sec:latency_map}) from engaging several (56) DMA engines that dominate execution at these sizes.
-While the sync commands (e.g., atomics) execute in parallel, control and schedule are serialized within a single CPU process.
-We discuss multi-process executions in Section~\ref{subsec:disc_mpi}.
+The AG and AA \textit{pcpy} implementation outperforms CU-based collectives by 14\% and 18\% geomean for sizes greater than 32MB.
+This is a result of lower metadata with DMA transfers, which improves network BW efficiency.
+However, \textit{pcpy} variants are on average 4.5$\times$ and 2.5$\times$ slower in the remaining smaller sizes.
+This is because of the additional non-copy phase times (control, schedule, and sync in Section~\ref{sec:dma_limits}) from engaging several (56) DMA engines that dominate execution at these sizes (eight GPUs, each engaging seven engines for seven peers).
+While the sync commands (e.g., atomics) execute in parallel, creating and queuing the many sync commands add overheads.
+Similarly, ringing the doorbell of queues associated with all DMAs also scale such overheads.